xnox/fhs-slash-cache/README.md

 but then it must be available for read-write during application of configuration updates and system updates.

-It is not guaranteed to be sharable, but it can be, if the configuration of the shared systems is compatible.
+It is not guaranteed to be shareable, but it can be, if the configuration of the shared systems is compatible.

 In particular, this directory attempts to clean up existing abuse of